Mediation of Dissolutions

 I'll not express any personal opinions or predict outcomes on any issue unless asked by all.

-I may meet with the parties separately and privately (called "caucus").
+I may meet with the parties separately and privately in a breakout room (called "caucus").

 I'll not disclose anything I learn in caucus unless given permission to do so.